Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Buffalo has combined with its opponents to score more than 48.5 points in four of seven games this season.
+- Buffalo's games this season have gone over 48.5 points four of seven times.

-- The two teams combine to score 51.9 points per game, 3.4 more than the over/under in this contest.
+- Miami's games have gone over 48.5 points in three of seven chances this season.

-- These two squads combine to surrender 45.9 points per game, 2.6 fewer than this contest's over/under.
+- The combined points per game average of the two teams, 51.9, is 3.4 points more than Sunday's over/under.

-- The average total in Bills games this season is 49.8, 1.3 points more than Sunday's total of 48.5.
+- These two squads combine to allow 45.9 points per game, 2.6 fewer than this contest's over/under.

-- The 48.5 over/under in this game is 2.7 points higher than the 45.8 average total in Dolphins games this season.
+- The 45.8 PPG average total in Dolphins games this season is 2.7 points fewer than this game's over/under.

 Bills stats and trends